insarlab/MintPy/docs/demo_dataset.md

 Relevant literature:

-+ Nealy, J. L., H. M. Benz, G. P. Hayes, E. A. Bergman, and W. D. Barnhart (2017), The 2008 Wells, Nevada, Earthquake Sequence: Source Constraints Using C
++ Nealy, J. L., H. M. Benz, G. P. Hayes, E. A. Bergman, and W. D. Barnhart (2017), The 2008 Wells, Nevada, Earthquake Sequence: Source Constraints Using Calibrated Multiple‐Event Relocation and InSAR, _Bulletin of the Seismological Society of America_, 107(3), 1107-1117, doi:10.1785/0120160298.

 ### Sentinel-1 on Western Cape, South Africa with SNAP ###